LGBTQ rights in Indonesia: Public opinion

 According to a 2017 poll carried out by ILGA, 32% of Indonesians agreed that gay, lesbian and bisexual people should enjoy the same rights as straight people, while 47% disagreed.
 Additionally, 37% agreed that they should be protected from workplace discrimination.
 38% of Indonesians, however, said that people who are in same-sex relationships should be charged as criminals, while 37% disagreed.
 As for transgender people, 49% agreed that they should have the same rights, 55% believed they should be protected from employment discrimination, and 41% believed they should be allowed to change their legal gender.

 Results online conducted by the ILGA in October 2016 shows that 69% of Indonesians oppose same-sex marriage, 14% support, while 17% have stated a neutral view.

-According to the SMRC national survey, 58% of Indonesians agreed that LGBT people have the right to live as citizens, whereas 46% of Indonesians would accept if their family members came out as a part of the LGBT community.
+According to the SMRC national survey, 58% of Indonesians agreed that LGBTQ people have the right to live as citizens, whereas 46% of Indonesians would accept if their family members came out as a part of the LGBTQ community.

 According to a 2024 survey by the Pew Research Center, 94% of Indonesians would be uncomfortable if their child came out as gay or lesbian.